stepzen-dev/snippets/routing/supplies/README.md

-Thus in this example if the tracking identifier starts with `FP-` a call is made to the FastPackage REST api, if it starts with `ROS-` a call to the `RainOrShine` REST api is called, otherwise no call is made.
+Thus in this example if the tracking identifier starts with `FP-` a call is made to the FastPackage REST api, if it starts with `ROS-` a call to the `RainOrShine` REST api is called, `TYD-` a call to the To Your Door API otherwise no call is made.

 > **Note**
 > The supplying fields can have any implementation, FastPackage could